IDAES/idaes-pse/docs/technical_specs/model_libraries/generic/property_models/helmholtz.rst

 Thermodynamic Properties of Ordinary Water Substance for General and Scientific Use."
 J. Phys.
 Chem.
 Ref.
 Data, 31, 387-535.

-.. _wagner-2000:

-Wagner, W. et al. (2000).
-"The IAPWS Industrial Formulation 1997 for the Thermodynamic Properties of Water and Steam," ASME J. Eng.
-Gas Turbines and Power, 122, 150-182.

 .. _akasaka-2008:

 Akasaka, R. (2008).
 "A Reliable and Useful Method to Determine the Saturation